Ohio Traffic Ticket Fines, Violations, and Penalties

 Ohio Traffic Ticket Fines and Penalties

-In Ohio, a traffic ticket fine will vary across county and violation received.
+A traffic ticket fine in Ohio will vary across counties and violations received.
 Once you receive the ticket, please examine it for:

 • The total amount you must pay